-The way nonprofit organizations select award recipients and those whom they wish to honor at events like fundraising banquets is not discussed very often.
-Although it seems simple, and we assume those who are honored deserve those honors, you might be surprised.
+The way nonprofit organizations select award recipients and those whom they wish to honor at events like fundraising banquets and galas is not discussed often in our sector.
+Although it seems simple and straight forward, you might be surprised.
 Guidance is needed.

-Although most awards are undoubtedly properly given, I have seen more than one nonprofit organization select award recipients not based on who truly deserves recognition for outstanding volunteer service or for making a life-changing financial commitment, for instance, but rather the decision has been based upon who will provide them with publicity.
+Most awards are undoubtedly properly given.
+But I have seen more than one nonprofit organization select an award recipient who is not the person(s) who truly deserves recognition for outstanding volunteer service, or for making a life-changing financial commitment, for instance, but rather the decision has been based upon who will generate more publicity.

-And sadly, I have witnessed first-hand the anguish experienced by genuine nonprofit heroes who stand by silently as someone else takes an award for their work.
+And sadly, I have witnessed the anguish experienced by genuine nonprofit heroes who stand by silently as someone else takes an award for their work.
 But it is short-term gain and long-term pain to honor a less worthy award recipient, or the wrong person entirely!

 We all wish people would share Denzel Washington’s high-minded view of awards.
 And there is certainly no harm in honoring a genuinely worthy candidate, nor in giving someone public recognition for their achievements.
 Such events reflect well on the nonprofit organization.
 They can also serve as a form of cultivation, and a way to inspire others to attain similar lofty goals.

 But sometimes a well-known individual in a community has a louder public “voice” than a more gentle, generous and hard-working nonprofit volunteer.
 I have also seen instances where a company that purchases a great deal of advertising in the local newspaper gains more media coverage overall, and the community watching those media outlets assumes that person is doing the most work for a local cause and that they are responsible for a nonprofit’s success.
 Business executives who too strongly seek to promote their companies can be guilty of attention-grabbing tactics (and chambers of commerce are sometimes susceptible).
 Public opinion polls can also be misleading.

 My point is, one must conduct careful research prior to giving awards.